 Respect for the rights of others guides DRS in much of its work in the UK and overseas.

 When working with customers, suppliers and partners, the importance of complying with applicable laws, is emphasised in our relationships and is supported by the contractual documentation we use.
-Workers operating on behalf of the Group anywhere in the world must be afforded satisfactory labour conditions that meet our requirements of cleanliness, safety and services.
-Inspections are undertaken by DRS personnel who make themselves available to answer workers’ concerns.
+Workers operating on behalf of DRS anywhere in the world must be afforded satisfactory labour conditions that meet our requirements of cleanliness, safety and services.
+Inspections are undertaken by DRS personnel who make themselves available to answer workers' concerns.
 All workers are required to be aged at least 16 years.
-Ethical and human rights issues will be considered as part of its due diligence processes.
+Ethical and human rights issues will be considered as part of DRS's due diligence processes.